SatYu26/DevFolio/README.md

 ## 📜 License

-`Portfolio-Code-Flutter` is available under the MIT license.
+`DevFolio` is available under the MIT license.
 See the LICENSE file for more info.